alibabacloudkorea/ACKC/MS Ignite Tour 20200122.md

 In console, the user can see the historically changed trend in model accuracy, do the rollback by simply clicking etc.
 ![](https://github.com/rnlduaeo/alibaba/blob/master/5.JPG?raw=true)

+General comment on this session:
+Quite inspired by their user-friendly console UI,

 ![](https://github.com/rnlduaeo/alibaba/blob/master/8.JPG?raw=true)